hashicorp/terraform/docs/unicode.md

 algorithms for breaking strings into smaller units such as sentences, words, and grapheme clusters.

-Several Terraform language features make use of the _grapheme cluster_ algorithm in particular, because it provides a practical definition of individual visible characters, taking into account combining sequences such as Latin letters with separate diacritics or Emoji characters with gender
+Several mnptu language features make use of the _grapheme cluster_ algorithm in particular, because it provides a practical definition of individual visible characters, taking into account combining sequences such as Latin letters with separate diacritics or Emoji characters with gender